ibm-cloud-docs/databases-for-mongodb-gen2/getting-started.md

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for IBM Cloud® resources based on the context of access requests.
 Access to Cloud Databases resources can be controlled with context-based restrictions and Identity and Access Management (IAM) policies.

-To set up context-based restrictions for your {{site.data.keyword.databases-for-mongodb}} instance, follow the steps at [Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr){: external}.

 ## Step 5: Create a connection
 {: #private_connect_setup}

+NAKUL!
 ADD STEP - INFO MISSING!

-## Step 6: Connect IBM Cloud Monitoring
+## Step 6: Connect {{site.data.keyword.monitoringlong_notm}}
 {: #mongodb_monitoring}

-You can use IBM Cloud Monitoring to get operational visibility into the performance and health of your applications, services, and platforms.
-IBM Cloud Monitoring provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
+You can use {{site.data.keyword.monitoringlong}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.monitoringlong_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

-For more information about how to use Monitoring with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring).
+For more information about how to use Monitoring with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring integration](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-monitoring&interface=ui).

-You cannot connect IBM Cloud Monitoring by using the CLI.
+You cannot connect {{site.data.keyword.monitoringlong_notm}} by using the CLI.
 Use the console to complete this task.
-For more information, see Monitoring integration.
 {:note }

 ## Step 7: Connect IBM Cloud Logs Activity Tracker